Culex pipiens: Mosquito bites

 Mosquito bites can affect warm, uncovered areas of the body, and reactions to the bites vary in severity.
 Once a host is bitten by a mosquito, the mosquito uses its proboscis to take in blood.
 In the process of digesting blood, mosquitoes inject saliva instantly after the proboscis enters the host.
 Many humans display an allergic reaction to the saliva.

 Arbovirus diseases

 Arboviruses are diseases that are transmitted to vertebrates by arthropods, including insects.
-C. pipiens carries many arbovirus diseases across many regions of the globe.
-Cases of Rift Valley fever have been present in Africa, Japan encephalitis has been prevalent in East Asian countries, and West Nile virus has been seen all over the globe.
+Culex pipiens carries many arbovirus diseases across many regions of the globe.
+Cases of Rift Valley fever have been present in Africa, Japanese encephalitis has been prevalent in East Asian countries, and West Nile virus has been seen all over the globe.